ska-telescope/developer.skatelescope.org/src/tools/bdd-test-context.rst

 .. image:: images/xtp-494-linked-to.png
    :alt: the tickets XTP-494 is linked to

-It is from the Test Set XTP-494 that we export the Cucumber ``.feature`` file, for adding to our repository.
+It is from the Test Set XTP-494 that we export the ``.feature`` file, for adding to our repository.
 It is the Test Set that defines the collection - the set of tests - needed to verify VTS-221.
 The individual tests linked to the Test Set can be reused, and linked to other Test Sets.
 Similarly, we can associate multiple Test Sets to a requirement, and the same Test Set can be associated with multiple requierments.

 We can create Test Plans, such as `XTP-478 <https://jira.skatelescope.org/browse/XTP-478/>`_, which can be associated with Test Sets.
 Test Plans are most usefully used for manual test executions.
 We can describe test conditions in Test Plans, which is most useful for people configuring the test environment by hand; they are less useful for fully automated tests that happen as part of the CI/CD pipeline.
 A Test Execution JIRA ticket can then be created to record the results.